pacificclimate/pycds/docs/bookmarks.md

 			- that item has not been deleted ($h_i$ does not have the deleted flag set).
 	- If $H$ contains all records in a history table prior to some point, the LU set represents what that ollection looked like at that point in time.
 	- Given a *valid historical subset*, then the collections of LU records from each history table in the subset give us the state of the history-tracked collections at the point in time represented by the historical subset.
-## Facts and assumptions

-**Facts**

-- History tables are append-only.
-- Each history table records the changes made to the entire collection *in temporal order of the changes*.
-- Each successive update to a collection is recorded by appending a record to its history table; therefore temporal order is also the order by ascending history id.

-**Assumptions**

-- No existing record in a history table is ever modified.

-**Therefore**

-- If a bookmark is associated to a record in a history table, it represents the history of that collection up to that point in time.
-A bookmark association can be thought of by analogy with a Git tag, in the sense that both are pointers to a specific state of the relevant items.
-- Two such bookmark associations, say $B_1$ and $B_2$, bracket a set of changes recorded in the history table.
-The delta between them is exactly those changes recorded in the history table, in history id order, between $B_1$ (exclusive) and $B_2$ (inclusive).

-**For further consideration**

-- Bookmark associations can be, and most naturally are, stored in order of the association operations, that is, temporally.
-Therefore we can read out a series of successive changesets simply by examining the bookmark associations in the order they are made.
-	- However, that is not true if we allow bookmarking of non-latest states, which is probably going to be needed.
-We already have history, and we won't always anticipate future needs.
-Hmmm.
-	- Alternative ordering for bookmarks: In the order they occur according to the history table id, that is in history table temporal order.
-These should be consistent across all history tables; verify this thinking.

 ## History operations

 We'll need a small handful of operations related directly to history records.
 These form the foundation for bookmark operations.